-The Advanced Graduate Diploma has been discontinued.
-Those students who have already started on that program will be permitted to complete the requirements for the diploma, or if qualified, they may change to the program for the Ed.S. degree without loss of credit.
-Those students who wish to avail themselves of this opportunity should arrange for the change by consulting the Chairman of the Graduate Division.

-Basic Philosophy for New Degree

-- 1. The Ed.S. degree program shall prepare one to be what the name implies, a specialist in some area of education.
+The Ed.S. degree program shall prepare one to be what the name implies, a specialist in some area of education.
 It is not to be a program of more courses and more credits in the same divisional patterns as those usually found in the present master's and doctor's programs.

-- 2. Each applicant for admission to the program will be considered as an individual case in terms of the area in which he wishes to specialize, his background and experience preparing him for such specialization, and the possibility of a program being provided to offer him the opportunity he desires.
+Each applicant for admission to the program will be considered as an individual case in terms of the area in which he wishes to specialize, his background and experience preparing him for such specialization, and the possibility of a program being provided to offer him the opportunity he desires.
 The applicant will be expected to have a very clear idea of a purpose that is neither trite nor trivial.
 The possession of a master's degree will be required.

-- 3. The programs of ordinary majors and minors such as are used in the master's and doctor's degree programs are not acceptable for this degree since they are in general areas.
+The programs of ordinary majors and minors such as are used in the master's and doctor's degree programs are not acceptable for this degree since they are in general areas.
 It would be somewhat meaningless to become a specialist in general, e.g.: "Specialist in Elementary Education."
 Instead, a student might wish to specialize in areas similar to the following:

 - a.
 The Supervision of Student Teaching.

 - b.
 The Supervision of Science Instruction.

 - c.
 Conservation Education.

 - d.
 Basic Programs in the Secondary School.

 - e.
 Reading in the Elementary School.

 - f.
 Guidance in the Elementary School.

 - g.
 Testing in the Elementary School.

 - h.
 Consultant in School Buildings.

 - i.
-Speech Correction.
+Teaching of Spelling and Grammar.

 - j.
-Teaching of Spelling and Grammar.
+Academic Records.

 - k.
-Academic Records.

-- l.
 Curriculum Specialization.